-This article covers all of the main features of the inbuilt MailEnable spam protection.
-The document also answers some questions that MailEnable support often receive in regards to spam protection.
+This article covers some of the main features of the inbuilt MailEnable spam and security settings.
+The document also answers some of the more common questions that MailEnable support often receive in regards to spam protection.

 Blacklisting methods: Article ME020084